Guide to Web Application Testing

 How to test Web Applications?

-A good website testing plan includes a strategy, test objectives, test approach, test schedule, and test environment.
+A good website testing plan includes a strategy, test objectives, approach, schedule, and environment.
 The test strategy should be designed to ensure that the website meets the business requirements and is fit for purpose.

 The web application testing should include: